florisvanvugt/inmotionpy/readme.md

+## Dummy robot

+In case you want to test your code at a computer that is not hooked up to the robot, you can simulate a dummy robot that behaves much like the actual robot interface by replacing the `import robot.interface` above with `import robot.dummy`.

 ## Files

 I recommend keeping all the robot C and Python code in `robot/` and put experiment-specific stuff in the parent directory.